C Two Types of Errors When Using SPC

 \[ LR-=FN/TN=(1-sensitivity)/specificity \]

-As a rule of thumb, a positive likelihood ratio greater than 10 is considered strong evidence that the condition being tested for is present.
-A negative likelihood ratio smaller than 0.1 is considered strong evidence against the condition (Deeks and Altman 2004).
+A likelihood ratio greater than 1 supports the presence of special cause variation.
+A likelihood ratio less than 1 argues against it.
+The further the value is from 1, the stronger the evidence.
+As a rule of thumb, a positive likelihood ratio above 10 is considered strong evidence in favour of the condition being tested for, while a negative likelihood ratio below 0.1 is considered strong evidence against it (Deeks and Altman 2004).

-A worked example is presented in the table below:
+A worked example is shown below.

 Results from runs analyses of 2000 simulated run charts with 24 data points.
 In half the simulations a shift of 2 SD was introduced in the last 12 subgroups.
 Shift +/– indicates the presence or absence of true shifts in process mean.
 Signal +/– indicates the result from the run chart analysis using the two runs analysis rules (Anhøj 2015).